Hurricane Frances rattles Florida: Storm makes landfall as a Category 2: September 6, 2004

 With a 1PM curfew approaching, I did one last check of the town before heading to the parking garage.
 Saw the DOWs on a bayfront road, where palm trees were leaning over the road.

-Saw many media trucks and several storm observers whom I couldn't identify in passing.
+Saw many media trucks and several storm photographers whom I couldn't identify in passing.

 The parking garage was our home for the next 20 hours.
 It was a great spot with protected, elevated views in three directions.
 A solid concrete wall on one side and inner walls shielded us and our vehicles from wind and debris, while giving us a clear view out to film.